camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eks-helm.md

 Alternatively, you can use `kubectl port-forward` to access the Camunda platform without a domain or Ingress configuration.
 For more information, see the [kubectl port-forward documentation](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_port-forward/).

-Throughout the rest of this installation guide, we will refer to configurations as **"With Domain"** or **"Without Domain"** depending on whether the application is exposed via a domain.
+Throughout the rest of this installation guide, we will refer to configurations as **"With domain"** or **"Without domain"** depending on whether the application is exposed via a domain.
 :::

 In this section, we provide an optional setup guide for configuring an Ingress with TLS and DNS management, allowing you to access your application through a specified domain.
 If you haven't set up an Ingress, refer to the [Kubernetes Ingress documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/) for more details.
 In Kubernetes, an Ingress is an API object that manages external access to services in a cluster, typically over HTTP, and can also handle TLS encryption for secure connections.